LenweSaralonde/Musician/README.md

 Musician
 ========
-Listen and play medieval/celtic folk music that can be heard by the nearby players.
+Listen to and play music that can be heard by nearby players.
 For the first time in World of Warcraft, your character can litterally become a bard!

 ([Tuto en français ici](https://www.lenwe.info/guide-musician/))